caleb531/automata/README.md

 #### DFA.read_input_stepwise(self, input_str)

-The `read_input_stepwise()` method reads an input string like `read_input()`, except instead of returning the final DFA state, it returns a generator.
-This generator yields each state reached as the DFA reads characters from the input string, allowing you to examine every step of the input-reading process.
+Yields each state reached as the DFA reads characters from the input string, if the input is accepted.

 ```python
 dfa.read_input_stepwise('0111')